 In short, your information will never be shared or sold to anyone or anything, and I am not just declaring it—I have done it.
 My track record over the nine-year life of the site is never giving anyone’s information to any source and this includes over 500 volunteers, (over the life of the site) over 3,000 readers who signed up for an email newsletter and over 5,000 subscribers to my YouTube Channel.

-We will not have advertising on the site other than my own promotion of items pertaining to FishDuck and the Our Beloved Ducks forum or my own services in Charitable Planned Giving.
+We will not have advertising on the site other than my own promotion of items pertaining to FishDuck or my own services in Charitable Planned Giving.
 There will be no ads from outside third parties or pop-up videos or windows from other outside third-party sources.
-Anything you see is FishDuck and the Our Beloved Ducks forum or Mr. FishDuck related, and your information stays at FishDuck and the Our Beloved Ducks forum, and I am proud to have kept that promise and will continue that commitment for the life of the sites.
+Anything you see is FishDuck or Mr. FishDuck related, and your information stays at FishDuck, and I am proud to have kept that promise and will continue that commitment for the life of the sites.

 References to any products and services in the Terms of Service/User Agreement are not necessarily applicable now, but could be in the future if made available.

 Please note that currently and up to now there are no revenue generating parts of the site; no ads, no subscription costs, no annoying pop-up videos…nothing.
 Mr. FishDuck not only does not make money from the site, but has put thousands of hours and thousands of his own dollars into it as a free service to the public.

 What personal information do we collect from the people that visit our website or forum?